-One common approach to tuning the configuration of AWS Lambda functions is to use AWS Lambda Power Tuning awsPowerTuning, an open-source tool that is designed to help optimise the memory & power configurations for AWS Lambda functions.
+One common approach to tuning the configuration of AWS Lambda functions is to use AWS Lambda Power Tuning^{awsPowerTuning}, an open-source tool that is designed to help optimise the memory & power configurations for AWS Lambda functions.
 It works by invoking the function to be tuned multiple times across various memory allocations, recording metrics such as execution duration and cost for each configuration, and visualises the trade-off between cost and performance for each tested memory configuration, allowing the user to decide the most suitable memory allocation based on minimising cost, maximising speed, or balancing the two.
-While this is a very powerful & useful tool for Lambda function optimisation, it was not used in this project in order to (somewhat ironically) manage costs and remain with the AWS Free Tier: running the tuner involves several invocations of the target Lambda function at various memory levels, and a typical tuning run involves dozens of Lambda invocations.
+While this is a very powerful & useful tool for Lambda function optimisation, it was not used in this project in order to (somewhat ironically) manage costs and remain with the AWS Free Tier: running the tuner involves several invocations.
 With the amount of data being written to the database per Lambda run (thousands of items), this would quickly exceed the free tier and begin incurring costs.
 While these costs would not be prohibitively high, doing so would change the nature of the project from researching & implementing the optimal approach for this application to paying for a faster & more performant application.
 The tuner could be run with database writes disabled, but this would not generate meaningful results for the functions as writing to the DynamoDB database is the critical choke point for functions in this application.